Table of Contents

 Summary:

-Canine penile bleeding can be a symptom of a spectrum of dog health disorders.
-This can include injuries, urinary tract infections, urinary tract calculi (stones), neoplasia, or cancerous and/or cystic growths in the urinary tract.
-The most common reason for dog bleeding from the penis is a prostatic disorder, which means that patient is suffering from a disease or disorder in the prostate gland.
+Canine penile bleeding can be a symptom of a spectrum of dog health disorders in reproductive as well as urinary system.
+The bleeding can be from wounds to penis or prepuce.
+The reasons for wounds can include injuries, urinary tract infections, urinary tract calculi (stones), neoplasia, or cancerous and/or cystic growths in the urinary tract.
+The most common reason for dog bleeding from the penis is usually a prostatic disorder, which means that patient is suffering from a disease or disorder in the prostate gland.

 Infections, enlargement of the gland and prostate cancer can cause bleeding from the penis.
 The condition is not always as simple as it seems, therefore it requires detailed clinical and laboratory diagnosis before any specific treatment is initiated.
 If you observe excessive penis licking or symptoms that aren't normal for your dog, see a veterinarian.
-Supportive measures such as natural remedies for prostatic health and urinary tract strength/health are usually very effective in reducing symptoms.
+Supportive measures such as natural remedies for prostatic health and urinary tract strength/health are usually very effective in reducing symptoms and improve prostate gland.

 Overview of Causes